vasu-rbt/RBT-Xperience-Core-Components-Google-Map/README.md

 # Author

-This widget was created by Vasu Yerramsetting @ Ray Business Technologies Pvt Ltd.
+This widget was created by Vasu Yerramsetti @ Ray Business Technologies Pvt Ltd.

 # License